olehehc/stay-fit-app/README.md

 ## Summary

-Fit Meals App is a small personal/portfolio project implemented with the Next.js `app/` router.
-It includes user authentication, a local SQLite database for data persistence, UI components (shadcn/ui + Radix + some MUI), meal/recipe management, and basic workout tracking.
+StayFit App is a personal/portfolio project implemented with the Next.js `app/` router.
+It includes user authentication, a local SQLite database for data persistence, UI components (shadcn/ui + Radix + some MUI), meal/recipe management, and workout tracking.
 The project is aimed at demonstrating full‑stack skills: routing, server code, database access, authentication, and a polished UI.

 ---